rayistern/DocumentAnalyzer/docs/document_processing.md

 ### Document Storage Process

-Documents are saved in the database in one place only - inside the openaiService.mjs cleanAndChunkDocument function:
+Documents are saved in the database only once but updated as processing completes:

 1. **Initial Document Save**: At the start of document processing
    - Creates a new document record with `status: 'pending'`